JackPotat0/jackpotat0.github.io/docs/game.md

 #### Trails of Cold Steel
 I really want to put the Trails games at the Man tier if possible, sadly this is really all the game deserves.
 If anything this should be under Interesting Titles.
 As much as I like the vibes and themes, there are way better Trails games in terms of overall quality such as Zero.
+This is the Lunar 1 of Trails for me (Lunar's spot used to be TX, which is even more appropriate), what matters is not the quality but the heart.

 Story/Plot: The game is actually stronger at delivering the themes of self identity using a nobility society as a backdrop.
 Everyones arc are intentionally tied to this theme, with different levels of depth and POVs.
 The class conflict themes are handled much stronger than Vesperia.
 The Zemurian Etiquette is so annoying, seems like the writer do not know how to start a conversation without that.
 The school episodes also has a strong thematic coherence, in some ways more successful than Zero.
 I can see why the ending sequences are arranged in this way, and I like what they are aiming for but they need to be do it either leaner or more evocative - it simply feels like a disc transition and there are many PS1 games with stronger disc transitions than this.